Reliability is key.

-No. Residential, STEM Foundations, and Accelerate students are enrolled in the school's Microsoft Office 365 program.
-They may use Office 365 online, or install Microsoft Office on up to 5 of their personally-owned devices.
-This software is available for download throughout the school's Outlook website which becomes available to new students in August.
-Microsoft Office will stop working after students graduate, withdraw, or are otherwise separated from GSSM.
+No. Residential, STEM Foundations, and Accelerate students are enrolled in our Microsoft Office 365 program.
+They may use Office 365 online, or install Microsoft Office 365 on up to 5 of their personally-owned devices.
+This software is available for download throughout the school's Outlook website which becomes available to new students when they in August.
+It may be used until students leave GSSM.

 Every laptop and desktop computer used on campus must run up-to-date anti-virus software.
 Here is a recent review of free and inexpensive antivirus solutions.

 Wi-Fi is available indoors and outdoors throughout campus, and at the Uptown Campus.

 Students log into Govinet, which provides full-speed access to school resources and the Internet.
 Parents and visitors may use the GSSM-Visitor network providing access for web-browsing and checking email.

 Yes.
 Each room is equipped with up to two wired ethernet outlets.
 These may be activated on a first-come, first-served basis by contacting an IT support student.